Reports: TE Gronkowski returns, traded to Bucs

-Former New England Patriots tight end Rob Gronkowski has come out of retirement and been traded to the Tampa Bay Buccaneers to reunite with quarterback Tom Brady, multiple outlets reported Tuesday.
-The Buccaneers will reportedly send a fourth-round pick to the Patriots, who will send back a seventh-rounder with Gronkowski.
-ESPN reports Gronkowski passed his physical with an independent physician to complete the deal.
+Former New England Patriots tight end Rob Gronkowski came out of retirement and was traded to the Tampa Bay Buccaneers to reunite with quarterback Tom Brady, multiple outlets reported Tuesday.
+The Buccaneers reportedly sent a fourth-round pick to the Patriots, who sent back a seventh-rounder with Gronkowski.
+ESPN reported that Gronkowski passed his physical with an independent physician in Boston to complete the deal.

+Gronkowski texted Fox Sports' Jay Glazer, "I'm back.
+I always said when I have that feeling and it feels right, I will be ready to take the field again.
+And I have that feeling.
+I'm ready."
+NFL Network reported Gronkowski, who turns 31 in May, has been putting on weight for a return to football after spending the 2019 season retired.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)